aleskucera/ALVE-3D/README.md

 This section describes the basic principles of the project.
 For faster development, the [Hydra](https://hydra.cc/) is used for configuration management.
 Before running the project, you should set the configuration file.
 Let's dive into the details.

 The main configuration file is `conf/config.yaml`.
 This file contains the following sections:

 - `defaults`: These are default configuration files.
 The items have the following syntax `directory:filename`.
 The directory is the relative path to the `conf` directory.
 The filename is the name of the configuration file without the extension.
 The configuration files are loaded in the order they are specified in the list.
-- **other variables**: These are the variables that are defined directly in the `config.yaml` file or in the one of the `run` configuration files.
-These variables are used for determining, what should be run in the project.
+- **other**: These are the configuration parameters that are somewhat more important.
+The example is the `action` parameter.
+It specifies the action that should be performed and doesn't load any configuration file.
+The `action` parameter can be specified in the command line by

-    1. **action**: This variable is used for determining, what action should be performed.
-The possible values are:
-        - `train`: This value is used for training of the model. (only when running `main.py`)
-        - `test`: This value is used for testing of the model. (only when running `main.py`)

-    2. **node**: This variable is used for determining, what node is the project running on.
-The possible values
-       are:
-        - `master` (PC): This value is used for running the project on a local machine.
-        - `slave` (RCI): This value is used for running the project on a cluster.

-    3. **connection**: This variable is used for determining, what connection is used for running the project.
-The possible values are:
-        - `local`: This value is used for running the project on a local machine.
-        - `remote`: When this value is used, it indicates, that the communication between the master and the slave will be used.

----

-*Supported configurations* - The project supports the following configurations:

-- `train`/`test` on `master` with `local` connection - This configuration is used for development on a local machine.
-The development configuration files will be loaded.
-The monitoring of the progress will be used.

-- `train`/`test` on `master` with `remote` connection - This configuration is used for supervision of the training and the testing on the RCI cluster.
-The monitoring of the progress will be used.

-- `train`/`test` on `slave` with `remote` connection - This configuration will be activated on the RCI cluster when previous configuration is used.
-This configuration is used for training and testing of the model on the RCI cluster.

-- `train`/`test` on `slave` with `local` connection - This configuration is used for development on the RCI cluster.
-The development configuration files will be loaded.
-The monitoring software will not be used.

-> **Note**: These configurations are only for `main.py`.
-When running the `demo.py` script, the `action` variable is
-> used for determining, what demo should be run.
-More about supported demos can be found in the [Usage](#usage).

----
+        python {file_name} action={action_name}

+  where `{file_name}` is the name of the script and `{action_name}` is the name of the action.
+More details about the options of the `action` parameter can be found in the [Usage](#usage) section.

-#### Monitoring
+### Monitoring

-There was mentioned monitoring software.
 The project uses [Tensorboard](https://www.tensorflow.org/tensorboard) for the monitoring.
-When running the project on the local machine (the `master` node is used), the Tensorboard will be started automatically, even when the computing will be done on the RCI cluster (the `remote` connection is used).
-This is possible by synchronization of the Tensorboard logs between the local machine and the RCI cluster.
-More information logging can be found in the [Logging](#logging) section.

----
+The Tensorboard is started automatically when needed and the logs are saved in the `outputs` directory.
+The Tensorboard can be accessed on url `http://localhost:6006`.
+After the action which uses the Tensorboard is finished, all the Tensorboard processes are killed.

-#### Logging
+### Logging

 The project uses Hydra logging.
-It is configured in the `conf/hydra` files so that the logs will be saved in the `outputs/{date}/{time}` directory.
+It is configured in the `conf/hydra` files so that the logs will usually be saved in `outputs/{date}/{action}-{time}-{info}` directory.
 The `date` and `time` are the date and the time when the project was started.
-Then there are the following subdirectories:

-- `master`: This directory contains the logs of the `master` node when is used.
-- `slave`: This directory contains the logs of the `slave` node when is used.
-- *tensorboard file*: This file is used for the Tensorboard.
-It is created when the Tensorboard is used (when the `master` node is used).
+The `info` is the information about the configuration.
+The `action` is the name of the action that was performed.

 ## Usage

 The project can be used for training and testing of the model.
 Run the `main.py` script for training and testing of the model by:

-    python main.py action={action} node={node} connection={connection}
+    python main.py launch={launch_file}

-more information about the configuration variables can be found in the [Configuration](#configuration) section.
+where `{launch_file}` is the name of the launch file without the extension.
+The launch files are located in the `conf/lauch` directory.

+#### Available Launch Files

+- `train`: Train the model.
+- `test`: Test the model.
+- `train_dev`: Train the model on the development set.
+- `test_dev`: Test the model on the development set.

 You can also run the `demo.py` script for demo of the finished features of the project by:

     python demo.py action={action}

+> **Note**: The difference between `action` and `launch` parameter is that the `launch` parameter is used for
+> determining and overriding multiple configuration parameters at once including the `action` parameter.
+You can see
+> that in the launch files.

 #### Available Demos

-- `simulation`: Demo of the remote communication between the `master` and the `slave` node.
-- `global_cloud`: Demo of the global point cloud visualization.
-- `sample`: Demo of the sample visualization.
-- `sample_formats`: Demo of 3 different sample formats.
 - `paths`: Demo of the absolute paths in the configuration files.

-### Simulation Demo

-The simulation demo is used for testing of the remote communication between the `master` and the `slave` node.
-The communication is tested by sending noisy harmonic signals from the `slave` node to the `master` node.
-The `master` node is used for visualization of the signals.

-For running the simulation, please follow these steps:

-1. Create singularity image by executing the following command:

-        sh singularity/build.sh

-   in the project root directory.
-2. Clone the repository to the RCI cluster to your `home` directory.
-3. Copy the singularity image to the `~/ALVE-3D/singularity` directory.
-4. Configure the `conf/connect/default.yaml` file so that the script can connect via

-        ssh {user}@{host}

-   and enter the repository directory by executing

-        cd {repo}

-5. Run the `demo.py` script by

-        python demo.py action=simulation

-6. Visualize the signals by opening the Tensorboard in the browser on http://localhost:6006.

-## Implementation Details

-### Dataset

-The object SemanticDataset is Pytorch Dataset wrapper for SemanticKITTI and SemanticUSL datasets.
-It is used for loading the data and creating the global map of the dataset.

-Dataset uses two new [dataclasses](https://docs.python.org/3/library/dataclasses.html) for storing the data:

-- `Sample`: This dataclass is used for storing the data of a single sample.
-It contains everything that is needed for training and evaluation of the model.
-For better performance, only the essential data are stored permanently in the dataset and the rest of are loaded on demand (e.g. point clouds, labels, etc.).
-More information about the dataclass can be found in the Sample section.
-- `Sequence`: This dataclass is used for storing information about a structure of a single sequence.
-The structure of a sequence is defined by the `sequence_structure` parameter in the configuration file.
-The structure is used for creating the global map of the dataset.

-### Sample class

-The `Sample` class is used for storing the data of a single sample.
-It contains everything that is needed for training and visualization of the dataset.
-For better performance, only the essential data are stored permanently in the dataset and the rest of are loaded on demand (e.g. point clouds, labels, etc.).
-There are 3 main types of data that can be loaded in the `Sample` class:

-- `learning_data`: This data are used for training and evaluation of the model.
-The data are loaded from the dataset and stored permanently in the `Sample` class by function `load_learning_data`.
-- `semantic_cloud_data`: This data are used for visualization of the semantic point cloud.
-The data are loaded from the dataset and stored permanently in the `Sample` class by function `load_semantic_cloud`.
-- `depth_image_data`: This data are used for visualization of the depth image.
-The data are loaded from the dataset and stored permanently in the `Sample` class by function `load_depth_image`.

-### Sequence class

-The `Sequence` class is used for storing information about a structure of a single sequence.
-The structure of a sequence is defined by the `sequence_structure` parameter in the configuration file.
-It is used loading the data and creating `Sample` objects by calling the `get_samples` function.
+- `dataset`: Demo of the SemanticDataset and its visualization.
+- `select_indices`: Demo of the selection of the indices of the samples based on the entropy.